What if an egg's flavor and nutritive value depended on the carton it was sitting inside of?

 Having ‘insider’ information about neuro-aesthetics or understanding the psychology of today’s young knowledge worker isn’t enough to jumpstart the office furnishings industry after several years of soft sales, factory shut-downs and consolidation.

-The furnishings industry needs a complete rethink, a new vision of who they are and what their true mission is.
+Furnishings dealers, business owners, property managers, HR execs and architects need a complete rethink, a new vision of who they are and what their true mission is.
 Most importantly, is the industry ready to think out of the box?
 Guy Kawasaki, the former VP of Marketing for Apple, once said, “Never sell a product.
 Sell a movement.”
-What kind of movement would a forward-thinking furnishings manufacturer or local dealer sell?
-What if the industry partnered with a consulting or training or personal development organization that existed to help Workflo furnishings clients attract or retain top-tier employees?
-This kind of service bundling adds value and is becoming popular.
+What kind of movement would a forward-thinking local furnishings dealer or commercial real estate broker sell?
+What if these organizations partnered with a recruiter or personal development organization that existed to help Workflo furnishings clients attract or retain top-tier employees?
+This kind of service-bundling adds value and is becoming popular.

 There are 50 million knowledge workers in our economy that are approximately 25 -44.
 They comprise 38% of the population.
 They are tech savvy and love to restore old, historical buildings.
 They take sustainability and diversity very seriously.
 Most importantly, they like to combine opposites—opposite colors, opposite materials and opposite ideas.
 UrbaNatural workers combine urban materials (steel or glass) with rural or natural materials (wood).
 They like furniture that combines urban sensibilities with natural sensibilities.